NicoleZFortuna/Rpackages/README.md

 This is required for the `roxygen2` function to recognise that this information should be treated as documentation.

-The most important things to include in your package documentation is the title, the parameters, and to specify if the function will be exported.
-If you do not include `@export` in the description, the function will not be available to users.
-You may choose to make a function internal (not available to users) in the case that it is called from within another function, and is only intended to support another function that is exported.
+The most important things to include are the title, the parameters, and to specify if the function will be exported.
+If you do not include `#' @export`, the function will not be available to users.
+You may choose to make a function internal (not available to users) in the case that it is called from within another function, and is only intended to support that function.

-You can quickly generate skeleton documentation by placing your cursor somewhere within your function, and then clicking on **Code-\>Insert roxygen skeleton**.
-You can then fill out this description to have meaningful information.
+You can quickly generate skeleton documentation by placing your cursor somewhere within a function, and then clicking on **Code-\>Insert roxygen skeleton**.
+You can then fill out the skeleton to have meaningful information.

 **Tags that you can use to document your functions are listed bellow:**